-More than 100 people die each year after getting caught in rip currents.
-These outgoing ocean currents are the #1 danger for people at beaches.
-Typical flow is at 0.5 meters per second (1–2 feet per second).
-These currents can sometimes flow as fast as 2.5 meters per second (8 feet per second), which is faster than any human swimmer.
+Outgoing ocean currents – called rip currents – are the #1 danger for people at beaches.
+More than 100 people die each year after getting caught in them.
+Typical flow is 1–2 feet per second (0.5 meters per second), but they can flow faster – faster than a human can swim.
 Learn what to do if you get caught in a rip current, in this video.
 And share with your kids!
 Brought to you by the National Oceanic and Atmospheric Administration (NOAA).

 By the way, you’ll often hear rip currents called simply a rip, or you might hear them called by the misnomer rip tide.
 They really have nothing to do with tides.